Type of Journey

 Read about our travel expeditions, new destinations, new pictures, latest trip schedules

-Namibia, the name derived from the world’s oldest desert Namib, meaning ‘vast place’, is located in southern Africa along the Atlantic Coast.
+Namibia, located in southern Africa along the Atlantic Coast, has its name derived from the world’s oldest desert, Namib.
+It literally means a 'vast place'.
 Namibia is not your traditional “African safari park” though it has the Big Five and much more.
 The dominant wildlife park here, Etosha national park, is actually a huge salt pan and scrubland which houses a plethora of wildlife in its unique terrain.
 Another stunner to remember is the sandwich harbour where the vast Namib desert meets the Atlantic ocean, and one can enjoy the same by a 4x4 dune bashing ride or from a plane ride from above.
 Those interested in hiking have plenty of iconic dunes to choose from, and if you are interested in herping an experienced guide can accompany you to show some unique reptiles of these deserts.
 Also a Sunrise balloon ride over the dunes is an experience to remember for long.
-Namibia has also its share of aboriginal tribes like the Himba tribe and many artefacts bushmen stone paintings etc from thousands of years back in Damaraland.
+Namibia has also its share of aboriginal tribes like the Himba tribe and many artefacts, bushmen stone paintings etc from thousands of years back in Damaraland.

-With the world’s largest sand dune, the eerie Skeleton coast, the astonishing wildlife adapted to its terrain and climates as well as its stunning mountains that run right from top to bottom are reasons enough to regard Namibia as a complete nature and wildlife package.
-Namibia also has some of the finest experiential stays in Africa, which let you stay at the heart of the nature, while enjoying your creature comforts.
+Namibia can astonish you beyond imagination.
+From the world’s tallest sand dune, to the grand fish river canyon, to its exotic wildlife in Etosha, to 10,000 year old paintings and civilisation at Damaraland, to the desert meeting Atlantic Ocean, Namibia has more and enough to surprise even the discerning world travellers.
+Namibia also has some of the finest experiential stays in Africa, which let you stay at the heart of nature, while enjoying your creature comforts.
 Reach out to our Namibia destination experts today to understand what all you can do in this wonderland, and co-create the perfect trip as per your preferences.

 Namibia has broadly three circuits, the wildlife circuit which is primarily Etosha national park and desert elephants of Damaraland.
 Then there is the desert circuit spanning Sossusvlei and the sandwich harbour/skeleton coast regions and finally the cultural circuit which is essentially Damaraland.
 We present some of the most popular experiences one can have in Namibia.